NeoZorK/neozork-hld-prediction/docs/guides/adding-custom-indicators-summary.md

 ## What Was Accomplished

 Successfully added the **SMA (Simple Moving Average)** indicator to the neozork-hld-prediction platform as a complete example of how to add custom indicators.
+All requested features have been implemented and tested.

 ## Files Created/Modified